 New findings from India’s 2008-09 Chandrayaan-1 lunar orbiter mission point to an internal source of water on the Moon detected in magmatic deposits at an equatorial crater peak, according to NASA-funded research led by scientists from the Johns Hopkins University Applied Physics Laboratory (APL).
 The findings represent the first orbital detection of water from the lunar depths and contribute to a change in long-held assumptions that the Moon is inherently dry, according to APL planetary ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Chandrayaan-1 Data Indicate Internal Lunar Water".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Chandrayaan-1 Data Indicate Internal Lunar Water".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.